 Located in Misano Adriatico in Italy, the event takes its name from the nearby principality of San Marino, and to avoid confusion with the Italian GP in Mugello.
 Misano also annually hosts rounds of the DTM and Superbike World Championship.

 The original circuit was designed in 1969 and inaugurated in 1972.
 It went on to host 3 editions of the San Marino GP, from 1985 to 1987.
 A series of modifications were carried out through the years, though Wayne Rainey’s career-ending injury in 1993 saw Misano taken off the MotoGP calendar for some years.
 Misano finally returned to the MotoGP calendar in 2007, with a new layout and clockwise configuration, along with improved circuit facilities.
 In November 2011, the circuit was renamed Misano World Circuit Marco Simoncelli, in honor of the locally-born MotoGP rider who lost his life in an accident during the Malaysian GP of the same year.

 The 4.20 kilometer, 14-meter-wide circuit has 6 left-hand turns, 10 right-hand turns, and a longest straight of 530 meters.
 While some say the new Misano lacks the challenges and complexity of the old one, lots of hard acceleration on low gears and particular passing points still keep riders on their toes.
 The venue can accommodate up to 100,000 fans.
 Atmosphere during race weekends is never dull, with riders such as Valentino Rossi, who considers this as his home race, and Andrea Dovizioso flying the flag proud and strong for the locals.

 Recently-retired rider Dani Pedrosa holds the circuit record, while Jorge Lorenzo has the most premier class wins on this circuit of the current riders.

-Upcoming events at Misano World Circuit
+Upcoming events at Misano World Circuit in 2024

 How to get there